hdlguy/iir_filter/README.md

 ## Overview

-This project implements an IIR digital filter in FPGA logic as a cascade of second order sections using Octave, Vivado HLS and C++.
+This project implements an IIR digital filter in FPGA logic as a cascade of second order sections using Octave, Vivado HLS C++ and Systemverilog.

-HLS introduces complexity of the build process so a pure Systemverilog version of the filter is also provided.
+HLS introduces complexity of the build process so a pure Systemverilog version of the filter is provided.

 A 10th order IIR low-pass filter is demonstrated in Verilog and tested in hardware.